corvus-dotnet/Corvus.Identity/Documentation/articles/getting-started-mixed-style.md

 With this in place, you can then write classes that take a dependency either (or both) of two interfaces for obtaining credentials.

-When working with a new-style client library, you can write classes that take a dependency on [`IServiceIdentityAzureTokenCredentialSource`](xref:Corvus.Identity.ClientAuthentication.Azure.IServiceIdentityAzureTokenCredentialSource), which provides a straightforward way to obtain credentials in the form required by modern Azure SDK client libraries:
+When working with a new-style client library, you can write classes that take a dependency on [`IServiceIdentityAzureTokenCredentialSource`](xref:Corvus.Identity.ClientAuthentication.Azure.IServiceIdentityAzureTokenCredentialSource), which provides a straightforward way to obtain credentials in the form required by modern Azure SDK client libraries.
+All it requires is a single call to the [`GetAccessTokenAsync`](xref:Corvus.Identity.ClientAuthentication.Azure.IAzureTokenCredentialSource.GetAccessTokenAsync) method, which you can see at the start of the `GetSecretAsync` method in the following example:

 ```cs
 public class UseAzureKeyVaultWithNewSdk